recski/brise-plandok/brise_plandok/data_split/documentation.md

     -g
 ```

+You can find the generated xlsx files in `brise_plandok/data_split/example/xlsx` folder.

+Additionally, you can find for each annotator in their download folder (e.g. `brise_plandok/data_split/example/annotators/01/download`) the relevant xlsx files that they have to annotate.

 #### Overwrite existing xlsx files

 The generated files can be found in `brise_plandok/data_split/example/xlsx`.
 If the files already exist, no new sheets will be generated.
 If you want to override the existing ones, use the `-o` flag.